exonum/exonum-doc/src/get-started/java-binding.md

 ## Node Configuration

 Exonum offers a three-step way of node configuration process.
-It allows to setup a networkof multiple nodes with multiple administrators without any risk of private keys leakage.
+It allows to setup a network of multiple nodes with multiple administrators without any risk of private keys leakage.

 Exonum Java App offers the same configuration process as standard Exonum Rust